OrkanBoy/ItemInventorySystem/README.md

 # ItemInventorySystem
-My goal is to make inventory system similar to minecraft's one with Terminal CUI This task was suggested for me by my great freind Shadow Eye, nicest person I ever met online Alwyas helps me out a ton whenver i need him!!!
+My goal is to make inventory system similar to minecraft's one with Terminal CUI This task was suggested for me by a good friend who I look upto.

 The Actual task is: